benckx/lego-compare-inventory-vs-wanted/README.md

 # About

-When viewing Lego models on <a href="https://www.bricklink.com/">Bricklink</a>, it is possible to add all the necessary parts to a "Wanted List" (and then use this list to purchase the parts).
+When viewing Lego models on <a href="https://www.BrickLink.com/">BrickLink</a>, it is possible to add all the necessary parts to a "Wanted List" (and then use this list to purchase the parts).
 However, it doesn't seem possible to automatically filter out the parts you already own (from the sets you already own) from those "Wanted List".

 So I wrote a script that updates the "Wanted List" XML file by taking into account the parts you already own (based on the inventory generated from <a href="https://rebrickable.com/">Rebrickable</a>).
-You can then upload the updated XML on Bricklink to create a new "Wanted List" and purchase the parts from this list instead.
+You can then upload the updated XML on BrickLink to create a new "Wanted List" and purchase the parts from this list instead.

-Maybe there's already a more simple solution directly on Bricklink, but I could not find it (if you know the solution, feel free to open an issue).
-There are options on Bricklink to add and part out sets, but it doesn't seem to be taken into account while making a "Wanted List".
+Maybe there's already a more simple solution directly on BrickLink, but I could not find it (if you know the solution, feel free to open an issue).
+There are options on BrickLink to add and part out sets, but it doesn't seem to be taken into account while making a "Wanted List".
 But maybe I'm missing something obvious.

 In any case I'll be able to do more custom things with my parts lists this way.